omorogbe/NYU-CS-6803-Lab-6/Readme.md

 # Submission:
 For each vulnerability above:
-1. describe how it violates the US Government regulations.
+1. describe how it answers the three questions mentioned above.
 2. Provide test cases (in python) to demonstrate how these vulnerabilities can be exploited.

 ## Infant Incubator Model Explained